Skip to main content

 UK map of electric car charging points

 Find electric car charging points near you with this map of all the public EV charging stations in the UK.
-There are now more than 61,000 charge point connectors across the UK in over 22,000 locations - that's more public places to charge than petrol stations!
+There're now more than 75,000 charge point connectors across the UK, as of February 2025, in over 22,000 locations.
+That's more public charging sites than petrol stations!

 Free electric car charging points